factorhouse/kpow-streams-agent/README.md

 # [kPow](https://kpow.io) Streams Agent

 This repository contains the kPow Streams Agent.
+This agent is available in [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).

 Use this agent to integrate your Kafka Streams applications with kPow and unlock the following features: